Don't have a mid-week meltdown! Here's something to do in Chambana to calm your nerves post-Christmas.

 The Lady

---likes: crafting, wine, a good scarf, and probably fire.. in candle form Where to shop in Chambana?
-Needleworks(needle-working supplies, and other crafts)
+--likes: crafting, wine, a good scarf, and probably fire.. in candle form

 *Update 12/21: Check out Corkscrew for wine and liquor as well!